CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 anything here that you don't want to share with the world.)

 In CPU compact scan part, I reused output buffer as a temp buffer to save space without having trouble of (imagined) access violation.
+(I did that in GPU compact too!)

+I wrote an invlusive version of work-efficient scan - because i misunderstood the requirement at first